Luzkan/smells/content/smells/parallel-inheritance-hierarchies.md

 ### Causation

 This can happen naturally, when trying to model a problem in a domain.
-Problem comes, when these hierarchies are created artificially and unnecessarily (for example by adding a standard prefix throughout the classes).
+Problem arises, when these hierarchies are created artificially and unnecessarily (for example, by adding a standard prefix throughout the classes).

 ### Problems